MicrochipTech/fpga-hls-examples/Training2/readme.md

 ![](.//media/image3.png)You should now click Compile Software to Hardware (![](.//media/image54.png)).

-For the same reason as our producer consumer example in Section 7.1.1, it’s safe to ignore the 11 `printWarningMessageForGlobalArrayReset` warning messages generated from the buffer memory instantiations, as follows,
+For the same reason as our producer consumer example in the [section 'Producer Consumer Example'](#producer-consumer-example), it’s safe to ignore the 11 `printWarningMessageForGlobalArrayReset` warning messages generated from the buffer memory instantiations, as follows,